danmarma-okta/okta.github.io/_source/_docs/api/resources/trusted-origins.md

 The Okta Trusted Origins API provides operations to manage trusted origins and sources.

+When external URLs are requested during login, logout, or recovery operations, Okta checks those URLs against the whitelist of trusted origins.
-Trusted Origin URLs may be leveraged to redirect users to custom screens or enable browser-based applications to access Okta APIs from Javascript (CORS).
+Trusted origins also enable browser-based applications to access Okta APIs from Javascript (CORS).
+If the origins are not specified, the related operation (redirect or Okta API access) would not be permitted.

 ## Trusted Origins API Operations